 Published 2014-04-22 (Rev. 2015-01-28) -- Recent studies indicate that the rate of distance learning is on the rise and it changes the options for disabled eLearners.

-Author: John W. Brown, Joseph B. Hildreth, Dr. Timur Mirzoev - Contact: Clayton State University, Clayton State University.
+Contact Details: For further information please contact John W. Brown, Joseph B. Hildreth, Dr. Timur Mirzoev at Clayton State University, Clayton State University.
 Georgia Southern University

 Quote: "The goal of this text is to provide the reader with a definitive comparison between the efficacy of select accessibility features of the two popular operating system platforms Microsoft Windows OS and Apple Mac OS X."

 It can be assumed that having the necessary technology associated with distance learning and its access is a fundamental requirement for success in distance learning programs.
 As operating systems evolve, so do the features that are associated with them.
 This study addresses three accessibility features that are shared between the latest editions of the two platforms that hold the highest market shares of users: speech-to-text, text-to-speech and visual cues for sound.
 A comparative analysis is provided to rate the important features of accessibility software for disabled eLearners.
 This analysis is intended to enhance the disabled eLearner's (TopTenReviews.com, 2014) ability to make the most informed decision when choosing between Windows 8 and OS X Mavericks based on the three stated accessibility features.

 ACCESSiBILITY FEATURES: win 8 VS OS X MAVERICKS